Menopause Hair Loss

 There is no way to prevent menopause as it’s a woman’s organic, natural response to the progression of age.
 However, there is good news!
 Once the hormones settle down and find balance within your new, post-menopausal self, hair will resume its natural growth patterns.
 Here’s what you can do now to stave off the visible signs of hair loss from menopause and assist the body in managing these significant hormonal shifts:

-Here’s what you can do now to stave off the visible signs of hair loss from menopause and assist the body in managing these significant hormonal shifts:
+Although there is no miracle menopause hair loss treatment, there are many things you can do to stave off the visible signs of hair loss from menopause and assist the body in managing these significant hormonal shifts:

 • Eat a healthy, balanced diet incorporating adequate daily intake of protein, vegetables, fruits, and omega fatty acids.
 All of these are essential nutrients vital to hair cells.
 Your hair is made of keratin; a fundamental protein building block for hair health, which means: it loves protein.